23 Life Lessons With New York Furniture Hardware Designer – Lisa Jarvis

 Lisa Jarvis: Books and amusing myself with my silliness.
 I love being silly.
 I talk to myself a lot in foreign accents or dialects of the U.S. and do animal impressions.
 I make up rhyming songs and sing them to my dog.
 I look for beauty everywhere and practice random acts of kindness.
 I do my best to stay “AWAKE.”

 22.)
 PSTR: If you could do anything over, what would it be?

-Lisa: I would have been less concerned (starting at 17) with creating a beautiful home for myself and spent the money on adventure travel.
-I would have embraced my individual beauty instead of hating myself for not being perfect.
+Lisa Jarvis: I would have been less concerned (starting at 17) to create a beautiful home for myself and spend the money on adventure travel.
+I would have embraced my beauty instead of hating myself for not being perfect.
 Thankfully, I got over that in time for the wrinkling!

 23.)
 PSTR: Do you have kids?
 If so, tell us about your parenting advice.

-Lisa: No babies.
+Lisa Jarvis: No, babies.
 Just a one at a time Standard Poodle.
 I think my advice would be the same if I did have a child.
 First, LOVE.
 Fair-minded discipline and play.
-Healthy food, exercise and high expectations for them to be fully themselves.
+Healthy food, exercise, and high expectations for them to be fully themselves.
 Whatever form that takes.

 Thank you, dear Christie.
 You are a light in the world

 PSTR: Thank you, Lisa!
 You know you’re one of my favorite people in the entire world!
 You’re truly the happiest soul I know!
 Thanks for being a light and for sharing your amazing abilities to mimmick animal sounds too!
 BIG HUG XO ~ Christi

 I’m Christi Tasker, serial globetrotter, product & interior designer, Glamma Gaga, NBC social media correspondent, podcaster, freedom fighter, brand & business consultant, entrepreneur's best friend, artist & multi-business owner.